stan-dev/design-docs/designs/0036-stan-release-cycle.md

 A simple list of things that should always be considered critical issues is:

-- Compilation failures on on supported platforms, especially if the same code previously compiled.
+- Compilation failures on supported platforms, especially if the same code previously compiled.
 - Major performance regressions in core functionality.
 - Incorrect results, particularly if previous releases were correct.